 Core MIP Faculty

 Based in the Department of Art, Professor Roger Beebe is an experimental filmmaker and a film programmer, who has won numerous awards and screened his work around the world.
-He will be teaching Filmmaking Foundations 1 (MVNGIMG 2201) in Autumn 2017, and his other courses will contribute to the experimental area of MIP.
+His courses contribute to the experimental area of MIP.
 To view some of Professor Beebe’s work, visit rogerbeebe.com

-Professor Janet Parrott is the Chair of the Department of Theatre.
-A distinguished teacher, Professor Parrott has mentored many Ohio State students in film and video production.
-She has been integral to the conception of the MIP major, bringing expertise in both the documentary and narrative areas of practice.
+Professor Janet Parrott is a distinguished independent performer, filmmaker, and teacher.
+Professor Parrott has mentored many Ohio State students in film and video production, and brings her expertise in both the documentary and narrative areas of practice.